Static Analysis

 provide/inject tree on top of those diagnostics.

-The lower-level analyzer is broader than the current CLI surface:
+The lower-level cross-file engine is broader than the current CLI surface:

 |---|---|